I space out for the next hour and a half.

 I find myself doing this same sort of routine way too often.

 I’m sure some of you can relate to being so caught up in the “routine” of our lives that we really don’t take the opportunity to just take a deep breath for a second…to stand back and really look over and appreciate everything around us.

 It’s so easy to just simply exist in this world, to be physically present from day to day, but maybe not mentally or emotionally.
 But what we need to do is not just exist, but actually live.

 A couple of years ago I was diagnosed with seasonal depression.
 Some days are worse than others, but especially when winter rolls around, I have the tendency to slip into a sort of unconsciousness about the things and people around me.

 The doctor suggested light therapy, so on my desk at home, I have this lightbox about two feet tall and one foot wide, I am supposed to sit in front of it for 30 minutes a day.
 It is so bright–it gives people who aren’t used to it headaches—but I’m so deprived of “light” that it’s necessary for me to turn it on.

 However, I don’t always do this.

 Why?
 Because I don’t “have time,” and by neglecting it, it’s even easier for me to just want to sleep all the time and not live my life to the fullest.

-If that means finding the time to sit in front of my light for thirty minutes, then that’s where I need to start.
+If that means finding the time to sit in front of my light for 30 minutes, then that’s where I need to start.

-All I know is that this box works for me for me during the dark days, until spring comes and the sun starts to shine, but a light box can’t fix everything.
+All I know is that this box works for me during the dark days until spring comes and the sun starts to shine, but a lightbox can’t fix everything.
 Not even close!
 I am the one who has to make the choice to maintain consciousness.
 I have to make the choice to find what I really need, which is not just physical light…but the light and hope that God offers to give every day.